Higher Order Bipartiteness vs Bi-Partitioning in Simplicial Complexes: Higher Order Bipartiteness

 \section{Higher Order Bipartiteness}

 To explore disorientable $N$-dimensional simplicial complexes we use their down-dual graphs and we start with graphs as 1-d complexes.
 As already mentioned in \cite{Ros} bipartite graphs are disorientable and in fact, these two are equivalent in graphs.
 We elaborate on this from a signs perspective and the line graph of a graph. \\ If a graph is disorientable, there is a choice of orientations on its edges that adjacent edges induce the same orientation on their common vertex.
 Equivalently, there is an assignment of $\pm$ to vertices such that no two adjacent vertex have the same sign, namely we have a bipartite graph where each partition is labeled with one of these signs representing the head/tails of the oriented edges.
 Now let's look at the line graph of a bipartite graph.
-We have the following simple observation: \begin{lemma} The line graph of a non-branching bipartite graph is bipartite. \end{lemma} \begin{proof} We note that when going to line graphs of a general graph, its cycles and the parity of their length are preserved.
-But we might get some more cycles in the line graph that did not exist before.
-A moment of pose clarifies that such cycles are obtained due to the existence of branching vertices, i.e. those vertices that have deg bigger or equal than 3.
-For any such vertex $v$ with degree $\alpha \geq 3 $ we would have a sequence of cycles with lengths $\alpha$, $\alpha-1$,.., three.
+We have the following simple observation:

+When going to line graphs of a general graph, its cycles and the parity of their length are preserved.
+But we might get some more cycles in the line graph that did not exist before due to the existence of branching vertices, i.e. those vertices that have degree bigger or equal than 3.
+We call these cycles branching cycles as they correspond to the branching vertices in the original graph.
+For any such vertex $v$ with degree $\alpha \geq 3 $ we would have a sequence of cycles with lengths $\alpha$, $\alpha-1$,.., 3 in the line graph.
 So if there exists no branching vertex, there is a one-to-one correspondence between the cycles in the graphs and its dual (line graph).
-Therefore if the graph is bipartite and non-branching its line graph is also bipartite. \end{proof}
+Therefore if the graph is bipartite and non-branching its line graph is also bipartite.